raveen200/Hospital-Patient-Management-App-H_Sys-BE/README.md

 # HospitalManagementApp

-This is a Hospital Management Application built with **React.js** and **.NET Core**.
-The application is designed to efficiently manage patient data and validate their state.
+This Hospital Management Application was built with **React.js** and **.NET Core**.
+The application is designed to manage patient data and validate their state efficiently.

 ## Features